Domain Generalization for Medical Image Analysis: A Review: Conclusion

-\begin{IEEEbiography}[{ }]{Yooseung Shin} received the BS degree in Computer Science and Engineering from Hallym University, Chuncheon, South Korea, in 2022.
-He is currently pursuing a MS degree with the Department of Artificial Intelligence at Korea University, Seoul, South Korea.
+\begin{IEEEbiography}[{ }]{Yooseung Shin} received the BS degree in Computer Science and Engineering from Hallym University, Chuncheon, South Korea, in 2022, and MS degree in Artificial Intelligence from Korea University, Seoul, South Korea, in 2024.

 His research interests include transfer learning, computer vision, and machine/deep learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Maciej A. Mazurowski} is currently an associate professor of radiology and electrical and computer engineering at Duke University.
 He is also a faculty with the Duke Medical Physics Program and a member of Duke Cancer Institute.
 His main research interest includes applications of machine learning including deep learning and statistical modeling, as well as computer vision algorithms to medicine.
 The particular focus in terms of applications is medical imaging in the context of cancer treatment, as well as understanding image interpretation process and error-making in radiology. \end{IEEEbiography}